 4. The Iowa Junior Beef Breeds Association (IJBBA) will be giving an award to the Supreme Breeding Heifer Exhibitor and Supreme Market Animal Exhibitor.
 This will be based on the number of Supreme titles an exhibitor accumulates through the show season.
 Supreme titles will NOT be counted if the exhibitor does not show their own animal.
 In case of a tie, the number of Reserve Supreme titles will determine the winner.

-5. The 10 highest point earning shows attended will be used to calculate the exhibitor’s overall, year-end point total.
-In order to receive any points or year-end awards presented by the IJBBA, 6 shows at minimum must be attended.
+5. All shows attended will be used to calculate the exhibitor’s overall, year-end point total.
+In order to receive year-end awards presented by the IJBBA, 6 shows at minimum must be attended.

 6. Points shall be earned on the following basis: